samsaranc/ml_fp/README.md

+A tar file of the entire split dataset is available [here](https://github.com/samsaranc/ml_fp).

 To load the classifier, typically you need to read the file `model.pth` which needs to be in the same directory as a `index2class.pth` file.

-The directory `models` has all of the different versions of the classifier (stages 1-3, with 1 and 3 having more than one version) . it doesn't matter which one you use; I'm editing `Test.py`to load one of the `s3` versions.
+The directory `models` has all of the different versions of the classifier.
+Each sibdirectory contains the categories used (2 or 3 of Artist, Scientist, and Fashion), top accuracy score (out of 100%), and whether the ResNet model was pre-trained (P or NP).